 There’s a lot of reason in that view.
-The most effective analyst relations teams are overwhelmingly composed of professionals with several years experience of corporate communication.
-Most AR professions are in their 40s or 30s: both the communications managers leading the outreach, and the administrators who are running communications inside those teams and developing the infrastructure they use to reach out to analysts.
+The most effective analyst relations teams are overwhelmingly composed of professionals with several years of experience in corporate communication.
+Most AR professionals are in their 40s or 30s: both the communications managers leading the outreach, and the executives who are running communications inside those teams and developing the infrastructure they use to reach out to analysts.
 They have less hierarchy than less effective teams.

 However, some organizations do hire more junior people.
 A good example is Hill and Knowlton which, like most public relations agencies, is hiring graduates with a year’s work experience to pitch its clients into analysts, to liaise with account managers in the analyst firms and to write analyst newsletters.

 My correspondent comments that “When a company has to have a “junior person” (aka one with little or no skills), obviously AR is not being done right especially when that person is given tasks that are of little or no consequence to the bottom line.”